rasmodev/Sepsis-Classification-ML-Project-with-FastAPI-Deployment/README.md

 You can copy each command above and run them in your terminal to easily set up the project environment.

 ## Data Fields
+The data used in this project consists of a diverse collection of sepsis cases obtained from [Sepsis](https://www.kaggle.com/datasets/chaunguynnghunh/sepsis?select=README.md).

 | Column Name | Data Features | Description                                      |
 |-------------|-----------------|--------------------------------------------------|